Can DSS improve strategic planning?

 by Dan Power

-Editor, DSSResources.COM
+Editor, DSSResources.com

-In the mid-1990s, it appeared that strategic planning was a discredited concept and that attempts to increase rationality and planning in organizational management had failed.
+In the mid-1990s, it appeared that strategic planning was a misunderstood concept and that attempts to increase rationality and planning in organizational management had failed.
 Henry Mintzberg was leading the charge to "unfreeze" our views on strategic planning.
 Sadly some managers thought formal strategic planning involving identifying explicit strategies and substrategies, stating measurable objectives, developing programs, and creating budgets was no longer necessary or important.

 Fortuitously, Kaplan and Norton (1996) injected new life into strategic planning with their balanced scorecard approach.
 According to balancedscorecard.org, "The balanced scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate them into action.
 It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results."
 This perspective led to developing computerized tools to supporting the balanced scorecard approach.
 Strategic management and planning were in vogue again.